Nitrosobenzene: Preparation

 A modern synthesis entails reduction of nitrobenzene to phenylhydroxylamine (C6H5NHOH) which is then oxidized by sodium dichromate (Na2Cr2O7).

 Nitrosobenzene can also be prepared by oxidation of aniline using peroxymonosulfuric acid (Caro's acid) or potassium peroxymonosulfate under biphasic conditions.
 It is usually purified by sublimation or by steam distillation, where it comes over as a green liquid that solidifies to a colorless solid.

 Characteristic reactions

 Nitrosobenzene undergoes Diels–Alder reactions with dienes.
-Condensation with anilines affords azobenzene derivatives in a reaction known as the Mills reaction.
+Condensation with anilines affords azobenzene derivatives in a reaction known as the Mills reaction or Baeyer-Mills reaction.
 Reduction of nitrosobenzene produces aniline.

 Most characteristically, nitrosobenzene condenses with active methylene groups, such as those of malonic esters and phenylacetonitrile.
 Phenylacetonitrile (PhCH2CN) gives the imine (PhC(CN)=NPh) in a reaction known as the Ehrlich-Sachs reaction:

-Ph–CH2-CN + Ph–NO → Ph–CH(CN)–N(OH)–Ph (oxyamination adduct) → PhC(CN)=N–Ph

 Sometimes condensation with active methylene compounds gives products of O-nitroso-aldol reaction: